yesodweb/yesod-cookbook/Deploying-Yesod-Apps-to-Heroku.md

 Instructions to push your app to Heroku without committing the large binary, **from your virtual machine**.

-Login to Heroku if you haven't: `heroku login`.

 Repeat these steps to deploy:

     git checkout -b deploy